Cox-Automotive/alks-go/README.md

 This package provides the `alks` package which offers an interface to the ALKS REST API.

-This client does not yet have full API coverage.

 # Documentation

-The full documentatin is availble on [Godoc](https://godoc.org/github.com/Cox-Automotive/alks-go).
+The full documentation is availble on [Godoc](https://godoc.org/github.com/Cox-Automotive/alks-go).